bocajspear1/web-hacks/3-sql-injection.md

 SELECT * FROM users WHERE first_name='Joe';
 ```

-For a more detailed overview of SQL, you can look here: https://www.w3schools.com/sql/
+For a more detailed overview of SQL, [you can look here](https://www.w3schools.com/sql/)

 ## The Problem